Dredg: Return (2018–present)

 On January 27, 2018, it was announced that the band was working on their first release since Chuckles And Mr. Squeezy.
 In March 2019, vocalist-guitarist Gavin Hayes confirmed in an interview they were working on a new album originally planned to be released in 2019.
 In a late 2021 interview, Hayes said that work on new material had been delayed by the COVID-19 pandemic.
 He went on to note that they had "probably two albums worth" of new material to work through, and that their goal was to release an album in 2022.
-In June 2022, the band stated that they were now aiming to start recording the album in the winter of 2022.
+In June 2022, the band stated that they were aiming to start recording the album in the winter of 2022.
+However, as of 2025, the album has still not been released.

 Musical style

 Dredg's early music in 1990s is rooted in alternative metal styles.
 Nevertheless, the band eschewed the nu metal style of the early EPs in favor of a progressive rock and art rock sound.
 The band was also labeled as alternative rock and experimental rock.